mjc239/mjc239.github.io/_posts/2020-04-17-animal-crossing-turnips.md

 t_{i+1} = t_{i}(1-t_{i}), \quad t_{0} = \frac{1}{2}
 $$

 Hopefully, this rings some bells!
-It should be familiar to any first year undergraduates as a special case of the __logistic map__, with reproductive parameter $r=1$, and initial value $t\_{0}=\frac{1}{2}$.
-This recurrence relation is often first encountered when considering the dynamics of a population of animals living in an environment with limited resources, and is often used as an introduction to chaos theory.
+It should be familiar to any first year mathematics undergraduates as a special case of the __logistic map__, with reproductive parameter $r=1$, and initial value $t\_{0}=\frac{1}{2}$.
+This recurrence relation is often first encountered when considering the dynamics of a population of animals living in an environment with limited resources, and is usually used as an introduction to chaos theory.
 In this context, it suffices to say that for this choice of reproductive parameter, $t\_{i}$ is decreasing as $i$ increases, and gets arbitrarily close to $0$ for sufficiently large $i$.
 If there are a large number of days over which prices can be tracked, then over the first few days the price needs to be very